sysfce2/AviSynth_masktools/README.md

   new: introduce range_min: -0.5 for float U/V chroma, 0 otherwise
   range_half (0.0 instead of 0.5)
   (range_size remained 1.0)
-- New expression syntax for Lut expressions: autoscale any input (x,y,z,a) bit depths to 8-16 bit for internal expression use.
+- New expression syntax for Lut expressions: autoscale any input (x,y,z,a) bit depths to 8-16 bits for internal expression use.
 The primary reason of this feature is the "easy" usage of formerly written 8 bit optimized expressions.
   Keywords are:
   as8, as10, as12, as14 or as16 for limited range YUV inputs
   as8f, as10f, as12f, as14f or as16f for full range YUV inputs or RGB
+  Extends and replaces experimental clamp_xxxx keywords.

 **v2.2.14 (20180225)
 - Fix: mt_convolution invalid instruction on processors below SSE4.1